UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

     - Does someone have already tried to copy-past text between local computer and a terminal?

+    Feedback question:

+    - How do you paste to a terminal?
+    - How does tab completion work?

 ## Why?

 Every UPPMAX user need to use the terminal at some point.